Converting T1-weighted MRI from 3T to 7T quality using deep learning: Methods

 \subsubsection{Mathematical comparisons}

 We used two mathematical comparison tools: PSNR and SSIM.
 However, we compute these slightly differently from the classical PSNR and SSIM, as we used a clipped min-max normalization instead of the usual min-max normalization.
-We denote $I$, $I'$ two normalized 3D images, $\mathcal{V}$ the set of all the voxel indexes and $|\cdot|$ the function that gives the cardinal of a set.
+We denote $I$, $I'$ two normalized 3D images to be compared, $\mathcal{V}$ the set of all the voxel indexes and $|\cdot|$ the function that gives the cardinality of a set.
 The PSNR is then given by

 where

 We also define

 where $c_1 = 10^{-4}, c_2 = 9.10^{-4}$ and $\mathbb{E}$, $\mathbb{C}$ and $\mathbb{V}$ are, respectively, the intensity expectancy, covariance and variance.